landofcoder/pwa-studio-yume-theme-magento2/README.md

 ## How the fallback structure works

 So to give you a feeling on how it all works we first need to take a look at a crucial file in the fallback structure.
-If you open the following file `src/example-company/example-shop/webpack.config.js` you see it looks a lot like the default `webpack.config.json` from
+If you open the following file `src/example-company/custom-module/webpack.config.js` you see it looks a lot like the default `webpack.config.json` from
 `venia-concept`.
 The big difference is that everywhere there is a path to a certain file or folder we removed the contents from our storefront and added a fallback path.

 **For example:**<br />
-in our storefront we don't want to create a custom `validate-environment.js` because the default from `venia-concept` fits our needs so we've deleted it from the `example-shop` storefront.
+in our storefront we don't want to create a custom `validate-environment.js` because the default from `venia-concept` fits our needs so we've deleted it from the `custom-module` storefront.

 Now to fallback to `venia-concept` we've changed **this:**
 ```